TarikEl/DoseCalcs/docs/source/Installation.rst

 The variables -DWITH_DCMTK_USE, -DWITH_G4MPI_USE and -DWITH_ANALYSIS_USE are needed if the correspondent libraries to be used.

-If -DWITH_DCMTK_USE and -DWITH_ANALYSIS_USE are set to ON , we need to set the correspondent -DDCMTK_DIR, -DROOT_DIR.
+If -DWITH_DCMTK_USE and -DWITH_ANALYSIS_USE are set to ON, we need to set the correspondent -DDCMTK_DIR, -DROOT_DIR.

-If -DWITH_ANALYSIS_USE is set OFF or it doesn’t present in the cmake command, the setting of -DROOT_DIR is unneeded. the same for -DWITH_DCMTK_USE.
+If -DWITH_ANALYSIS_USE is set OFF, or it doesn’t present in the cmake command, the setting of -DROOT_DIR is unneeded.
+The same for -DWITH_DCMTK_USE.

 3. Building Example